-I own and have been testing both the RIVER Pro and DELTA Pro portable power stations which are two very different products but both have exceptionally fast charge capabilities.
+I own and have been testing both the RIVER Pro and DELTA Pro portable power stations which are two very different products but both have exceptionally fast charge capabilities from a wall outlet.

 The RIVER Pro is my favorite portable power station (I’ve tried a few in my time), and the DELTA Pro (less portable but arguably more versatile) has just been amazingly useful at home when the grid goes offline.

-I live in California so blackouts are becoming more frequent due to suppliers like PG&E being required to turn off the electricity supply to mitigate the risk of accidental fires at times of high-fire risk.
+I live in California so blackouts or power outages are becoming more frequent due to suppliers like PG&E being required to turn off the electricity supply to mitigate the risk of accidental fires at times of high-fire risk.